Javascript is not enabled.

 “There was skepticism of weight loss medications that existed at the time, and a sense that obesity was more of a behavioral problem than a medical condition,” says Juliette Cubanski, deputy director of the program on Medicare policy for KFF.

-In April, the Trump administration rejected a Biden-era proposal to cover GLP-1s beginning in 2026.
-However, the new Trump administration deal with Eli Lilly and Novo Nordisk “will enable Medicare to cover Wegovy and Zepbound for patients with obesity and related comorbidities [diseases occurring simultaneously] for the first time,” the announcement said.
+In April, the Trump administration rejected a Biden-era proposal to cover GLP-1s in 2026.
+However, the Trump administration deal with Eli Lilly and Novo Nordisk “will enable Medicare to cover Wegovy and Zepbound for patients with obesity and related comorbidities [diseases occurring simultaneously] for the first time,” the announcement said.

 Novo Nordisk calls it part of a pilot program to add obesity to the list of covered medical conditions and expects that most Part D beneficiaries would be covered.